 If your shoulder is worn or damaged to the point of needing replacement, our team of orthopaedic specialists will replace the joint with smooth metal and plastic parts.
 Degenerative joint disease is the most common reason for shoulder or elbow replacements that require the use of a such a prosthesis.
 The goal of shoulder replacement is to decrease your pain and increase your ability to carry out the activities of daily living.
 Over 95 percent of patients achieve good to excellent results with relief of pain and significantly increase mobility and function.
 A shoulder replacement can last 20 years or more if there are no complications.

-Alyssa Greenhouse is a Duke University graduate with her Bachelor of Arts in Public Policy and minor in Chemistry.
-She joined the Shoulder & Elbow team as the research analyst while applying to medical schools.
-Throughout the day-to-day research, drafting manuscripts and grant proposals, enrolling study patients, and attending surgeries, she has been accepted to multiple medical schools and will begin her studies in August 2017.
+Meghana Rao is a Duke University graduate with a Bachelor of Science in Evolutionary Anthropology and minors in Chemistry and Music.
+She joined the Shoulder & Elbow team as the research analyst in June 2017 while applying to medical schools.
+Throughout the day-to-day research, drafting manuscripts and grant proposals, enrolling study patients, and attending surgeries, she has been accepted to multiple medical schools and will begin her studies in August 2018.

 The MUSC Health shoulder and elbow team is constantly working to provide the best orthopaedic care for our community by staying up to date on the current research and leading the field with their own studies right here in Charleston, SC.
 This week the team is traveling to San Diego, California for the Annual meeting of the American Academy of Orthopaedic Surgeons (AAOS) to both learn and teach about the future of orthopaedic care.
 One area of research we are actively studying is shoulder replacement surgery as treatment for individuals with debilitating shoulder arthritis pain....Learn More

 This month the Joint Commission reviewed the Joint Replacement Program at MUSC Health....Learn More